25 Courses / 29 Classes found

 ARH100: Introduction to Art – 3 credits

-Understanding and enjoyment of art and visual culture through study of two-dimensional and three-dimensional works of art, design elements, media and processes, and cultural contexts.
-Emphasis on contemporary topics and cultural diversity in the arts.
+Understanding and enjoyment of visual art through the study of art media, design elements, techniques and processes, and cultural contexts.
+Building awareness of the meaning, functions, and significance of art.
 Prerequisites: None.

 General Education Designations: HU